UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 It is expected that much of this material will be unfamiliar to you.
 (If not, more power to you.)
 The course is structured to guide every student to mastery in terms of conceptual understanding and computational fidelity by the end of the semester.

-After the first class, class time will be spent working in small groups and presenting solutions to problems.
+Class time will be spent working in small groups and presenting solutions to problems.
 It is expected you will have consumed the relevant material ahead of each course.
 It is not expected you will be comfortable with the material.
-Class time is for learning by doing.
+Class time is for learning through doing and working through your misunderstandings.

 Each class will end with a short quiz to diagnose any problems.